-have received a current copy of the Arkansas Tech University Department of Nursing Undergraduate Stresponsibility to familiarize myself with the informundergraduate Nursing Student Handbook constitutes mation therein.
-I acknowledge that the ATU in the nursing program.
-My signature indicates that I accept these policies as written.
-Signature Date
+University Department of Nursing Undergradua responsibility to familiarize myself with the ir ave received a current copy of the Arkansas Tech ite Student Handbook.
+I understand that it is my information therein.
+I acknowledge that the ATU tutes the general policies and procedures for students in the nursing program.
+My signature indicates th Signature Date